QingbiaoLi/QingbiaoLi.github.io/_skills/skills.md

 * I also enjoy sci-fi movie (such as Arrival, Her, Interstellar), and Japanese anime (such as Your Lie in April, and Digimon Adventure).

-* In my space-time, I take landscape photography and portrait photography for my friends during traveling.
+* In my space-time, I take landscape photography.
+I also take portrait photography for my friends during traveling.

 * I love light music, country music, and songs from musical.
 I enjoy playing my Chinese bamboo flute.